Home

 The Fergusons must have returned to Michigan within a year or two, because on the Fourth of July 1872, the 15-year-old Harvey married married 16-year-old Ella in Battle Creek, Calhoun County, MI.

-The Bristols had four children -- H. Earl Bristol, Clyde Dio Bristol, Frank Bristol and Pearl Hamilton.
+The Bristols together produced a family of four children -- H. Earl Bristol, Clyde Dio Bristol, Frank Almerion Bristol and Pearl Hamilton.

 In 1905, they lived in Chicago at 122 Walnut Street.
 Continuing to follow his entrepreneurial fire, said the Record, Harvey and family then relocated to Buchanan, Berrien County, MI, where they boarded with his ailing, widowed mother.